tauri-apps/tauri-docs/docs/guides/architecture/configuration-files.md

 Cargo version numbers use [Semantic Versioning].
 Running `cargo update` will pull the latest available Semver-compatible versions of all dependencies.
 For example, if you specify `1.0.0` as the version for `tauri-build`, Cargo will actually detect and download version `1.0.4` because it is the latest Semver-compatible version available.
 Tauri will update the major version number whenever a breaking change is introduced, meaning you should always be capable of safely upgrading to the latest minor and patch versions without fear of your code breaking.

-If you want to use specific crate version you can use exact versions instead by prepending `=` to the version number of the dependency:
+If you want to use a specific crate version you can use exact versions instead by prepending `=` to the version number of the dependency:

 ```
 tauri-build = { version = "=1.0.0" }